Monetized Installment Sale - IRS Dirty Dozen

 Managing Principal, Sera Capital

 Carl Sera is a Chartered Market Technician and the Managing Principal at Sera Capital Management, LLC.
-He has over 16 years of experience in the financial services industry with a focus on investment management.
+He has over 16 years of experience in the financial services industry with a focus on investment management and real estate.

 Secure Your Free 30-min